Nutritional Psychiatry

 • Comprehensive stool analysis (gut microbiome)

-• Sensitive hormone panels
+• Most sensitive hormone panels

 Step 3: Personalized Nutrition Plan